 The members of the Council shall serve without compensation for their work on the Council.
 Members of the Council may, however, receive travel expenses, including per diem in lieu of subsistence, as authorized by law for persons serving intermittently in Government service (5 U.S.C.
 5701-5707).

 The Council may, with approval of the Secretary, establish subcommittees as appropriate to aid in its work.
 Any such subcommittee shall be composed in whole or in part from Council members, and consultants.
-Any such subcommittee may not report directly to the President or another Federal official unless there is specific statutory authority for such reporting.
+Any such subcommittee must not provide advice or work products directly to the President or another Federal official unless there is specific statutory authority for such reporting.